12 typical mistakes Polish people make when they speak English

 Polish has a much freer word order than English, which leads to difficulties in the following areas:

-- Adverbial position - “I very like bananas” (also a word for word translation) / “I don’t speak well English” (“I don’t speak English WELL" is correct)
+- Adverbial position - “I don’t speak well English” (“I don’t speak English WELL" is correct)

 - Prepositions - Final-position prepositions are more common in English.
 Therefore, Polish learners of English might produce an utterance like “At what are you looking?” (“What are you looking AT?” is right)

-- Place names and position - “In London are” / “At the side of the road is …” ...
-Hence, many Polish learners of English avoid the use of "there is/are …" For example, "There are many huge parks in London."
+- Place names and position - Many Polish learners of English avoid the use of there is/are, instead opting for literal translations such as “In London are”.
+An example with There are: “There are many huge parks in London”

 VOCABULARY

-Compared with word order, phonology and grammar, vocabulary selection is not such a troublesome area for Poles.
-This is because there are many words that are identical in Polish and English.
+Compared with word order, phonology and grammar, vocabulary selection is usually not such a troublesome area for Poles.
 Nevertheless, here are some traps which some Polish learners of English fall into:

 - English pairs of words with only one Polish equivalent - Pairs such as clock and watch, and house and home, are commonly associated with only one Polish equivalent

-- False friends - "This schedule is not actual" (instead of outdated - nieaktualny) or "He is very sympathetic" (instead of nice - sympatyczny)
+- False friends - "This schedule is not actual" (outdated is a better translation of nieaktualny in this context) or "He is very sympathetic" (nice is a better translation of sympatyczny).

 I’ve taken these typical errors from lesson notes I’ve been recording for students since I started one-to-one teaching online in 2013.
 As I have some knowledge of typical language interference patterns between Polish and English, I'm also able to provide a brief analysis as to why my students made these mistakes: